Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Hyperparameter investigations to unveil the most significant factor of degradation

-In this section, we present experiment results to reveal the most impactful factor of degradation observed in the Chain of Diffusion.
-We conduct extensive investigations to check the effects of each hyperparameter outlined in Table~\ref{table:hyperparameters_details}.
-Based on the default hyperparameter setting in Table~\ref{table:experimental_setting:hyperparameters}, we change each candidate hyperparameter and investigate whether any of them can meaningfully mitigate or affect the degradation.
-CFG scale is $7.5$ for all cases in this section.
+This section presents experimental results identifying the most significant factors contributing to degradation in the Chain of Diffusion.
+We systematically vary each hyperparameter from Figure~\ref{figure:tradeoff_with_table}, using the default settings from Table~\ref{table:experimental_setting:hyperparameters}, to assess their impact on degradation.
+The CFG scale is fixed at $7.5$ for all cases.